jgorman3/Character-Encoding/README.md

 # Character-Encoding
-A C function that converts UTF-8 data into various encoding schemes
+A C program that converts UTF-8 data into various encoding schemes

 Encodings: UTF-16BE, UTF-16LE, UTF-32BE, UTF-32LE